 The ‘Young European Ambassadors’ initiative is a driving force of the ‘Young European Neighbours’ network, created by the ‘EU NEIGHBOURS east’ project.

-The role of the Young European Ambassadors (YEA) is to represent the youth of their countries and network with young people from the European Union and the Eastern Neighbourhood countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
+The role of the Young European Ambassadors (YEA) is to connect with young people from the European Union and the Eastern Partner countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
 They exchange experience, discuss matters of direct concern to young people, share best practices and work together for a better future.